La Universidad Alberto Hurtado, Santiago, Chile

 Loyola students live with carefully selected host families in Santiago.
 These families will provide, room, plus breakfast and dinner.
 The university will provide lunch and a free coffee break.

-Not included in the costs above are passport and visa fees, airfare, personal travel and local travel, and miscellaneous personal expenses.
-See our estimated semester expenses for additional cost information.
+Not included in the costs above are passport and visa fees, airfare, CISI health insurance, personal travel and local travel, and miscellaneous personal expenses.
+Click here for the estimated additional costs.